 - BLUE icons indicate exposed bike parking.

-- YELLOW Wrench icons indicate Bike Fix-It stations.
+- YELLOW Wrench icons indicate Bike Fix-It stations with tools and pump.

 The roads aren't safe